-Graduates of this degree program will be able to:
+Graduates of the degree program will be able to:

-- Evaluate the profession of each element, and the skills and aptitude required for this work.
+- Evaluate each element of intelligence and the skills and aptitude required for this work.

-Ronald “Ron” Marks is a 33-year veteran of the U.S. national security community.
-A former CIA official, Ron was a clandestine service officer and a Senate Liaison for five DCI’s.
+Ronald A. Marks is a 33-year veteran of the U.S. national security community.
+A former CIA official, Ron was a clandestine service officer and a Senate Liaison for five DCIs.
 He went on to serve on Capitol Hill as Intelligence Counsel to Senate Majority Leaders Robert Dole and Trent Lott.
 Ron maintains his involvement with intelligence matters as a member of various Intelligence Community advisory groups.

 Marks was President of Intelligence Enterprises, LLC, a privately held national security management-consulting firm.
 He also headed the DC office of Oxford Analytics, a nationally recognized analytical, strategic, and consulting firm.